 STScI is one of the world's premier astronomical research institutions, and our scientific staff of over 100 astronomers is at the forefront of some of the most exciting work going on today.
 Our astrophysics spans the Universe, from the study of our own solar system, to nearby stars with planets, star formation, the structure of the Milky Way, the composition of nearby galaxies, and on to the early Universe, dark energy, and the formation of the first galaxies.

-- Outreach projects such as the Hubble Heritage Project, Google Sky, and iPhone/iPad applications.
+- Engagement activities such as citizen science projects, iPhone/iPad applications, the Hubble Heritage Project, Google Sky, and iPhone/iPad applications

-- Applications for the astronomical community, Hubble, and James Webb Space Telescope users.
+- Applications for the astronomical community and Hubble, and James Webb Space Telescope users.